Clinical Psychology (MSc)

 - Trainer / coach.

 Most students in this specialisation aspire to become a clinician.
 Many students who complete this programme find work as a clinician (‘basic psychologist’) in Dutch mental health centers.
-In The Netherlands, Clinical Psychologist is a protected title for which you will have to complete further studies.
+In the Netherlands, Clinical Psychologist is a protected title for which you will have to complete further studies.
 Firstly, a two-year post-master training program as ‘healthcare psychologist’(GZ-psycholoog, also a protected title).
 This is a ‘training on the job’(four days clinical work (salaried) and one day coursework per week).
+Vacancies for this training programme are scarce.
 When you are licensed as GZ-psycholoog, you may go on to pursue a license as specialist in Clinical Psychology (another four years of training on the job).

 Go to the LU Career Zone for more information on positons and organisations where alumni of Clinical Psychology work.